12345swordy/Public-Documents/properties.md

 }
 ```

-* If it is possbile for the paramaters to read and write to the @property, then the inout parameter must be rewritten as two paramaters that accept both the read and write functions of @property
+* If it is possible for the parameters to read and write to the @property, then the inout parameter must be rewritten as two parameters that accept both the read and write functions of @property
 ```d
 int x;